SOCIAL EMOTIONAL LEARNING/EDUCATIONAL EQUITY PROGRAMMING

 The faculty and staff at Wilbur McMahon School are committed to being your partners in your child's education, and whole-community participation is crucial when it comes to the social, emotional, academic, and intercultural development of all children.
 It really does take a village to support all children in becoming their best and highest selves.

 Regarding the work around anti-bias, diversity and equity, all members of the Little Compton School Department work together to educate our PreK through grade 8 students on topics related to cultural sensitivity, cultural appropriation and the roots of racism endemic to towns and cities throughout the United States and beyond.
 The Little Compton School Department recognizes that a commitment to diversity and equity means being actively anti-racist, actively anti-homophobic, actively anti-misogynistic.
-To that end, we are working with long-time counselor/consultant Terrance Caldwell – who joined the school’s Social Emotional Learning Committee in January.
-The school already has rich and impactful programming in place (see below) and will be introducing additional diversity programming for the 2020/21 school year.
+To that end, we are working with long-time counselor/consultant Terrance Caldwell – who is a member of the Social Emotional Learning/Educational Equity Committee.
+The school already has rich and impactful programming in place (see below) and will continuously review active diversity programming each year.
 The work is never done, and we all need to continue to support each other and challenge each other.

 For example, at Wilbur McMahon School (WMS), healthy relationships, celebrating one's uniqueness and that of others, and bullying prevention are a priority year-round with a variety of programs.
-This starts in the classroom with This starts in the classroom with Open Circle, a Social Emotional Learning (SEL) curriculum for grades kindergarten through 5.
+This starts in the classroom with Open Circle, a Social Emotional Learning/Educational Equity (SELEE) curriculum for grades kindergarten through 5.
 Open Circle is incorporated into the curriculum during weekly extended homerooms.
 WMS' specialists, special educators, co-curricular teachers, and Teaching Assistants have also completed training and are paired with homeroom teachers to support and be a part of Open Circle -- making it truly school wide in grades K-5.
 In grades 6, 7 and 8, WMS has implemented Choose Love, which teaches students to manage their emotions, set goals, show empathy and make responsible decisions.
 Choose Love is part of the curriculum two times per week and is run by WMS' Counselor/Social Worker.

 In addition to this year-round programming, in December 2019 Pushed Learning and Media presented a program to our 7th & 8th Grade Students, and the teaching-artists will be on campus again throughout the 2020/21 school year.
 The organization’s diverse and experienced teaching artists offer presentations and performances on a variety of topics related to racial inequality, segregation, mass incarceration, cultural appropriation, racial identity, gender/sexual identity, and intersectionality.
 Here are some video clips, produced in Rhode Island, from Pushed Learning and Media: Segregation and Its Impacts; Cultural Appropriation and Internalized Racism.